Jack-W-loves-baking/typescript_xml_to_csv/README.md

 - Created Typescript project to finish all of the acceptance criteria.
 - Created customized useFetch() hook to return xml object based on url given.
 - Added some Jest Unit tests.
 - Good Error handling.
-I throw different error message to alert(), so the user should be awared what is wrong on the CSVIntervalData tag.
+I throw different error messages to alert(msg), so that the user should be aware of what is wrong with the data inside CSVIntervalData tag.

 3. What wasn't done